-Last year, the first year Southwind RAS was in business, the company diverted from landfills and recycled more than 70,000 tons of asphalt roofing shingles.
+Last year was the first year Southwind RAS was in business.
+The company diverted from landfills and recycled more than 70,000 tons of asphalt roofing shingles last year.
 This year, it expects to recycle 100,000 tons of material.

 Southwind RAS was started by Mike Vondra based, in part, on reports of successful shingle recycling in other parts of the country.
 Since 1988, Vondra has owned and operated a sand and gravel mine and a concrete/asphalt pavement recycling facility in Bartlett, IL.
 In addition to these operations, he also has interests in other construction material companies in the Chicago area.

 "Essentially, he saw shingle recycling as a possible new venture that would blend seamlessly with his existing operations," explains M. Slade O'Keefe, TITLE? with Southwind RAS.
 "After a substantial amount of research and an evaluation of the market and potential for this product in Illinois, he took the plunge to bring recycled shingles to hot mix asphalt producers in Illinois."

 Currently the company has a seminal location in Bartlett, with operations in Lyons, Peoria and South Beloit, IL.
 Southwind RAS is in the process of constructing facilities in Thornton and Romeoville, IL as well as working on zoning and permits for Lake in the Hills and in Lake County, IL.